eye-micah/personal/content/blog/pipeline.md

 > They think racism is real... and yet all they talk about is race!

 Simple, logical conclusions you can reach from watching too much Steven Crowder and Ben Shapiro, pretty mild neoconservative types that got a stranglehold on 2010s YouTube.
-It's not a coherent ideology, it's just pointing and laughing at people that are framed as silly through dishonest framing.
+It's not a coherent ideology, it's just pointing and laughing at people that are framed as silly dishonestly.

 **Eventually, though, I started to get curious: What exactly ARE these people's beliefs?**